stevefalco/cyc1000_pidp-11_shim/README.md

 This shim allows a CYC1000 FPGA implementation of the PDP-11 to be used with a PiDP-11 panel.

-The FPGA is described here:  https://pdp2011.sytse.net/wordpress/
+The PDP2011 FPGA is described here:  https://pdp2011.sytse.net/wordpress/pdp-11/fpga-boards/cyc1000/

 The PiDP-11 is described here:  https://obsolescence.wixsite.com/obsolescence/pidp-11

-This shim PCBb is viewed from the top.
+This shim PCB is viewed from the top.
 It plugs onto the back of the PiDP-11 PCB.

 J11 must be installed on the bottom of this PCB in order to properly mate with the PiDP-11.
 The CYC1000 and all other parts are installed on the top of this PCB.